tamunoWoks/Statistics/central_limit_theorem.md

  1   4   6   4   1
 ```
 Each row corresponds to the coefficients in the binomial expansion: Hence, **Pascal’s Triangle = Binomial Coefficients.**

+### Pascal’s Triangle and the Central Limit Theorem (CLT)
+Pascal's Triangle is deeply connected to binomial distributions, and the CLT helps explain what happens to those distributions as they grow.